-Linux is currently the most popular open source operating system, which can also be modified according to your convenience.
+Linux is currently the most popular open-source operating system, which can also be modified according to your convenience.
 It was developed by Linus Torvalds on 17 September 1991.
-If you are using Linux operating system then you should know all types of commands related to it.
+If you are using the Linux operating system then you should know all types of commands related to it.
 If you want to download Linux Commands List PDF then click on the link given below the article.

 The structure of any Unix operating system is made up of 4 components.

 Kernel – This part is called the heart of Linux.
 Because it is the core part of the operating system.
 All types of commands and tasks are done with the help of the kernel.
 It helps in communication between software and hardware.
 There is only one kernel in a Linux operating system.

 Shell – This is a command line interpreter, which interconnects the user and the kernel.
 And all types of programs and commands are typed in the shell itself and executed with the help of Kernel.
 Because it deletes all types of commands and sends a request to the program to attribute it, it is also called a command interpreter.

 Utilities – This part provides a powerful operating system to the person using Linux.